makandre/siri-shortcuts/Media Downloader/README.md

 The shortcut will now use separate downloader shortcuts to download media from different sites.
 The following downloaders are available:

-- [YouTube](YouTube%20Downloader.shortcut) (based on steps from the original Media Downloader)
+- [YouTube](YouTube%20Downloader.shortcut) - based on steps from the original Media Downloader
-- [Facebook](Facebook%20Downloader.shortcut) (based on steps from the original Media Downloader)
+- [Facebook](Facebook%20Downloader.shortcut) - based on steps from the original Media Downloader
-- [Twitter](Twitter%20Downloader.shortcut) (based on this [shortcut](https://www.icloud.com/shortcuts/e5f06ab2d11c4837adc40944900f6ca8) created by u/freelancedev_ [here](https://www.reddit.com/r/shortcuts/comments/9o0qxb/twitter_video_downloader_v15/))
+- [Twitter](Twitter%20Downloader.shortcut) - based on this [shortcut](https://www.icloud.com/shortcuts/e5f06ab2d11c4837adc40944900f6ca8) created by u/freelancedev_ [here](https://www.reddit.com/r/shortcuts/comments/9o0qxb/twitter_video_downloader_v15)
-- [Other](Content%20Downloader.shortcut) (a catch-all option to download the contents of the input URL directly)
+- [Other](Content%20Downloader.shortcut) - a catch-all option to download the contents of the input URL directly (for example, use this option with the [YouTube To MP3](../YouTube%20To%20MP3) shortcut)

-Additionally, with the exception of the Other option, you will be able to save the downloaded file as audio as well.
+Additionally, with the exception of the `Other` option, you will be able to save the downloaded file as audio as well.

 If you want to use the downloaders on their own, you will need to do the following: